 As you see, the increases look identical.

-But what happens when we knit into the front and then into the back of a stitch in Russian knitting?
+But what happens when we knit into the front and then into the back of a stitch in Eastern knitting?

 We also make an increase, but this type of increase is far more interesting than the bar increase explained above.
 It has a rich texture that looks especially nice when we use this method to build a right-slanting line of increases.